PrasannaMaddila/suckless-tools/README.md

 in the respective folder.

-NOTE: clean is an optional tag.
+*NOTE*  clean is an optional tag.
 It's convenient for me and does nothing harmful, so I just throw it in there.

 The given Makefile will recursively install (cleanly) all the suckless tools in this directory.
 This is achieved by running